LeftEmpty/AirBnB_DBMS_Imitation/phase_3/readme.md

     - pdf including all previous submissions
     - zip folder with all database implementation files (and everything else that does not have a slot for submission on the page)

+#### sql_files
+- contains all sql files
+- contains newly added metadata.sql, which shows how metadata mentioned in the abstract was gained

 ## Changes in files
 #### Phase 1
 Phase 1 was initially missing the data dictionary.
 This has now been suplemented and added to the phase 1 folder in the form of an excel spreadsheet.